drhayes/drhayes.io/src/notes/index.md

 Check out the [principle tag][principles] for a list of things I think that I think.

-The [Drafts note][drafts] list shows notes that are in an even less finished state than most of the notes I'm trying to keep here.
+Check out the [fiction tag][fiction] for things I'm brave enough to write and then put somewhere public.

 There's also [the words list][words] and [the quotes list][quotes] notes to take a gander at.

+The [drafts note list][drafts] shows notes that are in an even less finished state than most of the notes I'm trying to keep here.

 ## All The Notes